 The name Kwanzaa comes from the phrase 'matunda ya kwanza' which means 'first fruits' in the Swahili language (an Eastern African language spoken in countries including Kenya, Uganda, Tanzania, Mozambique and Zimbabwe).
 Kwanzaa is mostly celebrated in the USA.

 During Kwanzaa a special candle holder called a kinara is used.
-A kinara hold seven candles, three red ones on the left, three green ones on the right with a black candle in the centre.
+A kinara hold seven candles, three red ones on the left, three green ones on the right with a black candle in the center.
 Each night during Kwanzaa a candle is lit.
-The black, centre, candle is lit first and the it alternates between the red and green candles stating with the ones on the outside and moving inwards.
+The black, center, candle is lit first and then it alternates between the red and green candles stating with the ones on the outside and moving inwards.
 This is quite similar to the lighting of the menorah in the Jewish Festival of Lights, Hanukkah.

-The seven days and candles in Kwanzaa represent the seven principles of Kwannzaa (Nguzo Saba):
+The seven days and candles in Kwanzaa represent the seven principles of Kwanzaa (Nguzo Saba):

 - Umoja: Unity - Unity of the family, community, nation and race

 - Kujichagulia: Self-Determination - Being responsible for your own conduct and behaviour

 - Ujima: Collective work and responsibility - Working to Help each other and in the community